 Some of the most memorable plays in October are made in the outfield.
 Range, speed and agility lead to some of the most exciting moments -- many of which are game- and season-saving.

-Here is a look at the best catches in playoff history:
+Here is a look at some of the best catches in postseason history.

 Mookie Betts, Dodgers: 2020 NLCS, Game 6 and Game 7

 We've certainly become accustomed to tremendous catches from Betts, but he made two spectacular grabs in back-to-back NLCS games that helped the Dodgers overcome a 3-1 series deficit to win their third NL pennant in four years.
 In Game 6, the same Braves player Betts threw out (after a review showed he left third base too early while trying to tag up) in Game 5, Marcell Ozuna, smashed a ball deep to right with two outs in the fifth inning, and Betts went back and made a fantastic leaping grab at the wall, saving at least a run.
 Upon landing on the warning track, Betts had an extra spring to his step as he ran in from right field, pumping his fists and screaming with emotion.

 Then the following night, in the winner-take-all Game 7, Betts made a similar catch in the fifth inning, robbing Freddie Freeman of a home run with another leaping grab against the wall to keep the Dodgers within one run.

 Manuel Margot, Rays: 2020 ALCS, Game 2